When it comes to scratching, there’s a huge advantage that traditional turntablist DJs have over the modern DJ.

 - The Transform

-There is no specific order in which you have to learn these, as they will soon become a crucial part of your DJ arsenal, so let’s take a look at them one by one now.
+There is no specific order in which you have to learn these, as they’ll soon become a crucial part of your DJ arsenal, so let’s take a look at them one by one.

 - The Tear